roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  Even for a guy like me, a guy who wants to fuck his own mom, fuck her with my thick cock as hard as I could and fill all of her holes with my cum, even for a guy like that, this part of my journey with her felt a little over the line.
 I mean, there was a certain honor in doing battle with her, trying to convince her to take off her clothes for me, conquering her in the process.
 But sneaking around, desperate to get a glimpse of her body without her knowledge, that felt a bit creepy to me.
 However, at this point, I was desperate.

  Come to find out, Mom had an incredible talent for locking doors behind her.
 Every time she took a shower, or went to her room to change, I checked the doorknob, checking if it was locked.
 Like I said, it felt wrong to be trying to metaphorically leap out of the bushes just to see her naked body, and part of me was kind of relieved that it never came to the point where I had an unlocked door and had to decide what to do.
 I had no plan, other than to just barge in.
 Nothing more complex than that.
 But those doors were the only barrier between me and Mom's body.
 Mom would be in the shower, her body slick, her breasts covered with soap, her ass bare and her pussy exposed, but that sight was locked off to me.
-Report_Story #5